(RUSSIA, 1856-1900 – continued)

-Alexander II was preparing to abandon rule of all of vast Russia form his central bureaucracy by giving the Russians some local control.
+Instead of trying to rule all of vast Russia from his central bureaucracy, Alexander II decided to give Russians some local control.
 In 1864 he created a district assembly for rural areas called the zemstvo.
 In these, both the local gentry and common peasants had representation, the two forced to work together and occasionally to compromise.
 The zemstvo was responsible for education, medical care, veterinary service, insurance, local roads and the storage of food reserves.
 Medical care was communal – socialized medicine.
-The zemstvo attracted teachers, doctors, veterinary surgeons, bookkeepers and other professionals.
+The zemstvo would attract teachers, doctors, veterinary surgeons, bookkeepers and other professionals.

-The legal system was also reformed in 1864.
+Also in 1864, Russia reformed its legal system.
 The judiciary became an independent branch of government and a single unified system.
 Bureaucratic secrecy was replaced by a new openness as to what the courts were doing.
 Favor under the law for the wealthy and upper classes was replaced by what was supposed to be equality before the law.
 Trial by jury was created for serious criminal offenses, and for minor civil and criminal cases justices of the peace were created.

 In 1870, cities and towns were given powers similar to the zemstvo – power to pursue municipal economic development and to look after the welfare of its inhabitants.
 A limited democracy of sorts was created in the form of town councils, its members elected by property owners and taxpayers.

 Alexander reformed the military, reducing duty obligation from twenty-five years to six, with recruits drawn by lot and people from all classes obliged to serve, with exemptions for hardship cases.
 For the military, corporal punishment was abolished, and an effort was made to improve the professionalism of the officer corps.
 In the military all who lacked an elementary education were to receive it.
 And Alexander put his army into more comfortable uniforms.